 |Paste Special Options||Paste Special Values Result|

-Of course, if you have Excel 2010 or Excel 2013, you wouldn't need to enter the full 'Paste Special' menu as you can paste values only by using the Paste Special Values shortcut, .
+Of course, if you have one of the more recent version of Excel (Excel 2010 or later), you wouldn't need to enter the full 'Paste Special' menu, as you can paste values only by using the Paste Special Values shortcut, .

-You can see, from the left image in the above example, that the Values option is just one of several options linked to the Excel Paste Special command.
+You can see, from the above example, that the Values option is just one of several options linked to the Excel Paste Special feature.

 As well as pasting selected attributes of the copied cells, the Paste Special command can be used to perform simple transformations.
 One example is the transpose option which, in the example below, has been used to copy cells A1 - A6, and paste these into the cell range C1 - H1.